aesalazar/NodeElectronOpenFinWebPerformance/README.md

 The project itself performs basic time calculations measuring client, server, and network latencies.
 A data stream is opened by the client via web-sockets upon which the server sends updates at regular intervals.
 The updates on the server and the client are both intentionally time consuming so as to generate viable measurements (milliseconds).

 Since they are running inside chromium-based OpenFin and Electron APIs they can be written using pure HTML5.
-And becuase it is JavaScript and CSS the code can also be ran in any modern web browser achieving greater than 99% reuse.
+And because it is JavaScript and CSS the code can also be ran in any modern web browser achieving greater than 99% reuse.

 This was built in Visual Studio Code but can be ran like any other node project.
 It is using node.js version 6 and the client requires support for Web Workers and the performance.now() function.
 To start remember to first run